 In philosophy of science, scientific, i.e., causal and nomological explanation has long been the focus of reflection.

-This spring school introductory course and workshop focusses on the relation between metaphysical grounding on the one hand and scientific explanation on the other.
+This spring school introductory course and workshop focussed on the relation between metaphysical grounding on the one hand and scientific explanation on the other.

-In particular, we want to ask questions such as what the characteristic features of these two notions of explanation are, whether grounding explanations in metaphysics can play an analogous role to causal or nomological explanations in the sciences, and whether metaphysical grounding and scientific explanations can be treated in a unified framework.
+In particular, we asked questions such as what the characteristic features of these two notions of explanation are, whether grounding explanations in metaphysics can play an analogous role to causal or nomological explanations in the sciences, and whether metaphysical grounding and scientific explanations can be treated in a unified framework.

 We recognise that philosophical practice requires an inclusive philosophical community.
 Accessibility is a necessary condition for good philosophical work.
 It is also a matter of justice within the organisation and the profession.

-We are an inclusive spring school.
-For this purpose, we invited as many female as male instructors, and we aim at a diverse pool of participants.
+We aimed at an inclusive spring school.
+For this purpose, we invited as many female as male instructors, and we aimed at a diverse pool of participants.